synpixel/lune-sonar/README.md

 The library's lookup function takes a list of user IDs along with a place ID.
 It starts by collecting thumbnails from the user IDs and turning them into fingerprints.
 It proceeds by iterating through the place's servers all the while collecting thumbnails from `playerTokens` and turning them into fingerprints.

-It can then compare fingerprints made from the `playerToken`s with the fingerprints it made from the list of user IDs, and keep track of the results.
+It can then compare fingerprints made from the `playerToken`s with the fingerprints made from the list of user IDs, and keep track of the results.

 ## API